Choosing a credit card that matches your lifestyle and spending habits is a simple way to save money on everyday purchases.

 Cash back credit cards with rotating rewards categories earn additional cash back on select spending categories that change quarterly.
 These cards typically offer 5% (up to limits) cash back in the rotating quarterly category, which is higher than many flat or tiered cash back cards.
 They also may offer a broader array of categories than tiered bonus rewards — including superstores like Walmart and Target, or warehouse clubs like Costco, which are often excluded from grocery spending.
 But because the highest rewards categories change, these cards can be more difficult to maximize, if the new category doesn’t always align with where you shop.

 The Chase Freedom Flex℠ is a great example of this card type; it earns 5% cash back on up to $1,500 spent in select rotating bonus categories every quarter, such as at Walmart, Amazon, streaming services, and even gas stations.
-In addition to rotating rewards, the Freedom Flex earns 5% back on up to $12,000 in grocery spending the first year, 5% back on travel booked through Chase, 5% back on Lyft rides (through March 2022), 3% back on dining and drug store purchases, and 1% back on all other spending.
+In addition to rotating rewards, the Freedom Flex earns 5% back on travel booked through Chase, 5% back on Lyft rides (through March 2025), 3% back on dining and drug store purchases, and 1% back on all other spending.
 It also carries a $0 annual fee, so strategically using it on corresponding bonus categories each quarter could be a savvy way to earn 5% cash back on your purchases.

 Citi® Double Cash Card